abztrakt/git-practice/readme.txt

 Hi quinn!
 It rocks that you're learning about git.
-Yusuke Here.
+Craig Here.
 Do Google Code Jam.